 1987: An exhibition entitled ''East End Synagogues: From the Shtiebel to Duke's Place’’ opened at the Heritage Center in London.

-established full diplomatic relations.
-Vatican
+1994: Israel and the Vatican established full diplomatic relations.

 1997: The New York Times featured reviews of books by Jewish authors and/or of special interest to Jewish readers including The Puttermesser Papers by Cynthia Ozick, Steven Spielberg: A Biography by Joseph McBride and Steven Spielberg: The Unauthorized Biography by John Baxter